-Small businesses should take advantage of Google's new "mobile-first" approach
+SMEs to benefit from Google's "mobile-first indexing"

-In March Google announced it had started rolling out a phased approach to the long-awaited implementation of "mobile-first indexing".
-Since then Google's search algorithms have shifted to using the mobile version of a website's content.
+Local small and medium-sized enterprises (SMEs) stand to benefit from Google implementing "mobile-first indexing".
+What this means, simply, is that since March this year Google's search algorithms have shifted to using the mobile version of a website's content.